oskariorg/oskari-docs/md/documentation/configuring_map_projection.md

 In **projectionDefs** should be given [proj4js](http://proj4js.org/) configurations for all the projections that are going to be used in the application.

-The projection can be configured to the database with the following kind of SQL.
-Remember to change the configuration to match your properties!
+The projection can be configured to the database with the following kind of SQL. **Remember to change the configuration to match your application!**

 ```sql
     UPDATE portti_view_bundle_seq